joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/06/18/espanol/mundo/trump-g7-europa.html

 **Iran War Live Updates: Vance Defends Iran Deal as Criticism Mounts**\
 `The vice president told reporters Iran’s nuclear program “has been completely destroyed” and its capacity to threaten its neighbors is “largely gone.”
-He said Iran will only receive economic benefits if its leaders “change their behavior.”`\
+He contended Iran will only receive economic benefits if its leaders “change their behavior.”`\
 https://www.nytimes.com/live/2026/06/18/world/iran-war-trump-us-deal

 **Archbishop of Canterbury Apologizes for Church of England’s Role in Forced Adoptions**\